gbmhunter/blog/content/electronics/components/resistors/_index.md

 Through-hole resistors use the older color code scheme (the current international standard as of 2013 is IEC 60062).
 Newer surface-mount resistors usually have the value printed directly on them (a three-digit number is most common, with the third digit being the multiplier).

-{{% img src="500-0603-smd-resistors-on-tape.jpg" width="530" caption="SMD resistors usually come on a tape like the one shown (which could be on a reel) which contains 500 0603 SMD resistors." %}}
+{{% figure src="500-0603-smd-resistors-on-tape.jpg" width="530" caption="SMD resistors usually come on a tape like the one shown (which could be on a reel) which contains 500 0603 SMD resistors." %}}

 Once taken out of the tape, they don't look like much!

-{{% img src="500-0603-smd-resistors-next-to-a-pin.jpg" width="517" caption="500 0603 SMD resistors in a pile next to pin.
+{{% figure src="500-0603-smd-resistors-next-to-a-pin.jpg" width="517" caption="500 0603 SMD resistors in a pile next to pin.
 This is too illustrate just how small they are! (and then can get smaller)." %}}

 This was me trying to be arty-farty with the left-overs from putting about 30,000 reeled 0603 resistors into containers for prototyping with.

-{{% img src="reel-0603-resistor-leftovers-best.jpg" width="900" caption="This was me trying to be creative with the left-overs from putting about 30,000 reeled 0603 resistors into containers for prototyping with." %}}
+{{% figure src="reel-0603-resistor-leftovers-best.jpg" width="900" caption="This was me trying to be creative with the left-overs from putting about 30,000 reeled 0603 resistors into containers for prototyping with." %}}

 ## References